 Within this architecture, the most fundamental unit of deployment is the Pod.
 Let's understand what Pods are and how they work.

-A Pod is the smallest and simplest deployable unit in Kubernetes.
-It represents a single instance of a running application within the cluster.
+A Pod is the smallest deployable unit in Kubernetes and represents a running instance of one or more tightly coupled containers sharing network and storage resources.
 A Pod can contain one or more tightly coupled containers that share resources, such as networking and storage.
 Pods act as a logical host for the application and ensure that the containers within them work together seamlessly.

 All containers within a Pod share the same network namespace, including the Pod’s IP address and port space.
 This allows containers in the same Pod to communicate with each other directly using localhost and specific ports.
 However, communication with containers outside the Pod requires the use of a Service or Ingress.